Sakis Tsiolis

-Sakis Tsiolis (Σάκης Tσιώλης; born 30 June 1959) is a Greek professional football manager and former player, who is the current manager of Super League 2 club Iraklis.
+Sakis Tsiolis (Σάκης Tσιώλης; born 30 June 1959) is a Greek professional football manager and former player.

 Playing career

 As a professional footballer, he played for Anagennisi Karditsa, AEL, Ionikos and Paniliakos.

 Tsiolis, a great player at his prime years, was a Greek Football Cup winner in 1985 and an Alpha Ethniki champion in 1988 with Larissa.
 He also made four appearances for Greece national football team in 1988, scoring once.

 Managerial career

 In the 1996–97 season, he was a member of the semi-professional team Asteras Amaliada, as a player-manager.

 From 1996 to 2001 he worked as a semi-professional manager for Anagennisi Karditsa (twice), Nafpaktiakos Asteras (twice), Preveza and Panelefsiniakos.